section-engineering-education/engineering-education/content/articles/object-classification-using-histogram-of-object-oriented-gradients-features-and-multi-class-support-vector-machines-in-matlab/index.md

 ### Object Classification using Histogram of Oriented Gradients(HOG) features and Error-correcting output codes(ECOC) Multi-Class Support Vector Machine(SVM) in Matlab

 ### Introduction
-The Histogram of Oriented Gradients(HOG) is a feature descriptor used in computer visions and image processing for object detection.
-The technique counts the occurrence of the gradient orientations in the localized portion of an image.
-Support vector machine(SVM) is a supervised machine learning algorithm that helps in classification.
-It aims to find an optional boundary between the possible outputs.
+The Histogram of Oriented Gradients(HOG) is a method used in computer vision and image processing to describe the features of a given data.
+It considers the number of times the gradient orientation in a localized part of an image occurs.
-SVM tries to find a line that maximizes the separation between a two-class data set of 2-dimensional space points.
-The objective is to find a hyperplane that maximizes the separation of the data points to their potential classes in a given dimensional space.
-The data points with the minimum distance to the hyperplane (closest points) are called Support Vectors.
+Support vector machine(SVM) is also known as the discriminative method.
+The hyperplane defines this method.
+What this hyperplane does is separate the given data into parts according to the defined distinguishing features.

+SVM model separates a given data into two using a hyperplane.
+A hyperplane is the point of separation of the provided data.
+A point to note is that SVM does not create one hyperplane.
+Instead, it creates two more hyperplanes that are parallel to each other.
+These two hyperplanes are the points closest to each part.
+A hyperplane gives the caution to accurately and efficiently classify your data.
 In this tutorial, We will look at the multi-class object classification with the help of HOG features.
 For classification, we use the ECOC based multi-class SVM.

 ### Prerequisites
 To follow along with this tutorial, you'll need: